HPCNow/hpcnow-labs/admin-training/00-overview-demo.md

 Free Documentation License".

-HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
+HPCNow!, hereby disclaims all copyright interest in this document `hpcnow-labs' written by Jordi Blasco.
 -->
 # Hands-On 00: Overview Demo
 In this hands-on, we are going to install a standard High Performance Computing cluster based on a single sNow! server.